{modulation} and the poetry of Jared Carter

 'Modulation’ isn’t an established term in poetry criticism, of course.
 I think that modulation is a useful term, the difference between modulated and unmodulated poetry a useful distinction.
 What I mean by modulation will become steadily clearer as I discuss, to begin with, three poems from Jared Carter’s second volume, ‘After the Rain.’
-I delay the more systematic explanation of modulation until a little later.
 For the moment, I simply state that although all poetry, even concrete poetry, exists in time, like music, modulated and unmodulated poetry are very different in their relationship to time and to change.
-Later still, I make the claim that although Jared Carter’s modulated poetry is very important, his unmodulated poetry is even more important, and that ‘Les Barricades Mystérieuses,’ his volume of Thirty-Two Villanelles, is his masterpiece so far.
+Later still, I make the claim that although Jared Carter’s modulated poetry has claims to importance, his unmodulated poetry has much stronger claims, and that ‘Les Barricades Mystérieuses,’ his volume of Thirty-Two Villanelles, is his best work so far.

 To begin with some lines from ‘After the Rain:’